 - 2. Conveyors, ovens, and queues cannot be represented with stock icons and flows like reservoirs.
 Instead, they must be defined using formula icons. - 3.
 The flowchart icon dialogs allow you to define graphical functions using Berkeley Madonna's GRAPH() built-in function.
 However, the Graph Input dialog is fairly buggy and difficult to use.
 This feature will be improved in version 10. - 4.
-Several features from Berkeley Madonna version 8 are not present in version 9-10.1, and their deprecation has been noted throughout including: Boundary Value Problems, Oscilloscope mode, and Sensitivity.
-These features will be reinstated in version 10.2.
+Several features from Berkeley Madonna version 8 are not present in version 9-10.2.0, and their deprecation has been noted throughout including: Oscilloscope mode, Check DT.